realrubberduckdev/dp-blog/src/content/azure-policy-vnet-peering.md

 draft: false
 ---
 # Introduction
 Azure policy is a service on Azure which helps us achieve organisation-wide resource governance by creating policies in Azure to govern every existing or future resource deployed.
-I was investigating if we can use this to reduce workload on our infrastructure deployment and automate connectivity.
+I was investigating if we can use this to reduce the workload on our infrastructure deployment and automate connectivity.

-The overall idea is that use a policy definition to create virtual networkg peering between hub and spokes.
+The overall idea is that use a policy definition to create a virtual network peering between hub and spokes.

 # Hub-spoke network topology

 The [hub-spoke model](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) is a general network topology used, mainly if we want a hybrid setup.
-There will be a hub virtual network acting as the central point of connectivity to on-premises network.
-Spoke virtual networks are used to isolate workloads in their own virtual networks.
+There will be a hub virtual network acting as the central point of connectivity to the on-premises network.
+Spoke virtual networks are used to isolate workloads in their virtual networks.
 Two virtual networks can be connected using something called virtual network peering.

 So in this post, we can assume that the hub virtual network already exists.
 And we have multiple development environment virtual networks being deployed on demand.
 The hub can be RBAC restrictions regarding if those deployment users and processes have access.
 This is where azure policy steps in.